Cinema of Vietnam: Modernity

 European productions in Vietnam are better known.
 These include The Lover, Indochine and films by Việt Kiều directors Tran Anh Hung and Tony Bui.
 Tran's first feature, The Scent of the Green Papaya won the Golden Camera at the Cannes Film Festival in 1993 and was the first Vietnamese film nominated for an Oscar in 1994.
 His other films include Xích lô (Cyclo, 1995) and Mùa hè chiều thẳng đứng (Vertical Ray of the Sun) in 2000.
 Another European co-production, Mùa len trâu (The Buffalo Boy) by Nguyễn Võ Nghiêm Minh, has won numerous awards at film festivals, including the Chicago International Film Festival in 2004.

-In recent years, Vietnamese filmmakers have moved in a more commercial directions to try to regain audiences lost to television and DVDs.
+In early 2000s, Vietnamese filmmakers have moved in a more commercial directions to try to regain audiences lost to television and DVDs.
 One of the most successful films of recent years at the Vietnamese box office has been Phi Tiến Sơn's Lưới trời (Heaven's Net), a film about corruption that closely mirrors the trial of Ho Chi Minh City gangster Nam Cam.

 An even bigger film was Lê Hoàng's 2002 Gai nhay (Bar Girls), which depicted Ho Chi Minh City's titillating and seedy nightlife while also warning of the dangers of HIV and AIDS.
 Featuring the first government-approved topless scene, it spawned a sequel, Lọ lem hè phố (Street Cinderella), in 2004.
 Another film along these lines is Nữ tướng cướp (Gangsta Girls).
 There are also romantic comedies, such as Hon Truong Ba Da Hang Thit (Truong Ba's Soul in Butcher's Body) in 2006 and Khi dan ong co bau (When Men Get Pregnant) from 2004.

-Việt Linh has made several critically acclaimed films.